 '''

-dtp() -> ok
+dtp() \rightarrow ok

 '''

+dtp stands for delete trace patterns.
 Use this function to "forget" all match specifications saved during calls to tp/2.
 This is useful when one wants to restore other match specifications from a file with rtp/1.
 Use dtp/1 to delete specific saved match specifications.